 It’s also easy to google a certain type of image you are looking for and use that on your social media channels.

 Again, if you are not using a website such as Wiki Commons, the chances are that most of the images you want to use are copyrighted.

-Even on a website like Wiki Commons, many images are copyright and you will have to include the necessary information in your posts unless the image is in the public domain.
+Even on a website like Wiki Commons, many images are copyrighted and you must include the necessary information in your posts unless the image is in the public domain.

-Also, I mentioned it before but it’s a common problem so I will mention it again.
+Also, I mentioned it before but it’s a common problem, so that I will mention it again.

 Only use images of your clients on your social media channels if you have asked for and received their consent to do so.